ke3vin/lustre_graphs/README.md

 As distributed from InfluxData, telegraf already includes an agent that will collect Lustre server metrics.
 However, that agent does not collect jobstats metrics in a particularly friendly format, so I've made some local changes which are necessary if you want to be able to correlate Lustre activity to particular users or HPC jobs.

-The changes to telegraf are located here: https://gitlab.umd.edu/acigs-tools/telegraf.
+The changes to telegraf are located in the file *telegraf_lustre2_patch*.
 The only changes made are to the telegraf input plugin.

 The configuration file for telegraf on each Lustre server appears as follows (comments stripped out for brevity).
 The relevant sections of interest are outputs and lustre2.